MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 The platform is already being used by number of large enterprises, small and medium businesses, startups, educational institutions, governmental organization and nonprofits.

-### What kind of training scenarios I can use the Community Training platform for?
+### What kind of training scenarios I can use the Community training platform for?

-Community Training can be leveraged in a wide range of training use cases such as Employee Onboarding, Employee Up-skilling, Mobile workforce training, Partner Training, Customer Training, Community Training, Online Learning Academy and many others.
+Community training can be leveraged in a wide range of training use cases such as Employee Onboarding, Employee Up-skilling, Mobile workforce training, Partner Training, Customer Training, Community Training, Online Learning Academy and many others.

 These training use cases are cutting across multiple  verticals such as Banking & Financial Services, Retail, Healthcare, Manufacturing, Government Organizations & Nonprofit.